-Sure, Clearwater Beach, FL, is known for its gorgeous sugar sand.
-It’s known for its picturesque sunsets.
-But what about when you’re hangry and want to know where to eat in Clearwater Beach?
-Where do the locals eat?
-I took one for the team, loosened my belt, and hit all of the best places to eat in Clearwater Beach and the city of Clearwater.
+Sure, Clearwater Beach, FL, is known for its gorgeous sugar sand (if you’ve seen it, you know it’s immaculate, too).
+It’s also known for its picturesque sunsets that bring both locals and. visitors to the water’s edge every night.
+But what about when you’re hungry and want to know where to eat in Clearwater Beach?
+Furthermore, where do the locals eat?
+I took one for the team, loosened my belt, and hit all of the best places to eat in Clearwater Beach and the city of Clearwater, too.
 Here are my top picks for the best restaurants for foodies in Clearwater Beach.

 When I travel, I want to eat where the locals eat.
 I want to dive right into a city’s culinary scene and walk away smiling.
 When it comes to Clearwater Beach, there are so many really good restaurants that it’s hard to narrow down which ones to visit.
 Here are my favorites to consider for your next visit to Clearwater Beach and Clearwater, FL.